zverugin8/Terraform/general_task.md

   ### For AWS:
   - An account ID and region for the provider.
   ### For GCP:
-  - A project numeric ID and region to operate under.
+  - A project numeric ID and default service account email.
   ### For Azure:
   - A Subscription ID and a Client ID of the current user.